 The disc represented just the tip of the iceberg.
 I've assembled a bonus volume, containing 25 more demo performances, HERE.
-(This is a new link on 5/9/17.
-Please download it to keep it alive!!!)
+(These links are on dependable, stable box.com.
+They ain't goin' nowhere notime soon.)

 These 25 songs more accurately show the schizophrenic aspects of Sloan's commercial songwriting.
 Everything from a cutesy boy-girl duet, and several songs for an apparently abandoned 1964 album project devoted to the "swim" dance craze, to devastatingly good pop songs such as "He's Just That Kind of Guy," "And I Cry Over You" and "Things Are Different Now" and more Dylanesque pieces ("Me And My Captain," "It's No Disgrace") are on deck.
 There's even a country-pop song, "I Love You More Than Yesterday," that seems to have been written on spec, but never used.

 That was the sad fate of so many of these songs: disuse and indifference.
 50 years later, we can hear these and marvel at how good they are, even the sillier of them.
 But back then, when they were part of the commerical currency of the music scene, they were ignored.
 The music biz is a ruthless profession, and it's chewed up and spit out some very talented individuals.